ORI-Muchim/Grad-TTS/README.md

     ```
 4. Check out folder called `outputs` for generated audios.

-You can also perform *interactive inference* by running Jupyter Notebook `inference.ipynb` or by using our [Google Colab Demo](https://colab.research.google.com/drive/1YNrXtkJQKcYDmIYJeyX8s5eXxB4zgpZI?usp=sharing).
+You can also perform *interactive inference* by running Jupyter Notebook `inference.ipynb`.

 ## Training